 Taking precautions, along with inspecting your water heater for proper operation, will help keep your showers hot and your dishes clean.
 It’ll also help eliminate the need for a frantic call to a water heater pro when there’s no hot water.

-A water heater inspection is a job best handled by a water heater installation and repair pro.
+A water heater inspection is a job best handled by a water heater installation and repair pro near you.
 In-depth water heater inspections are not normally included in a home inspection, so instead of hiring a home inspector, you’ll want a pro who specializes in water heaters.
 If your water heater needs to be repaired, a water heater specialist will often be able to perform minor repairs on the spot.
 Water heater repair costs an average of $220 to $980, depending on the type of repair.

 Your water heater inspection may reveal that it’s time for a replacement.
 On average, replacing a water heater costs between $880 and $1800.
 It’s better to plan a replacement before your current heater has a catastrophic failure so you don’t find yourself without hot water for an extended period of time.